bpourian/CAPONE-API/README.md

 The website can be accessed through local-host and you have the option to either interact with it using the UI or API GET and PUT requests via `curl` or `POSTMAN`.
 Further documentation below.

-I have also hosted the application on `HEROKU`, however I ran out of time whilst attempting to set-up the database.
+I have also hosted the application on `HEROKU`, however I ran out of time whilst attempting to set-up the database, so you can only view the first page.

 [capital-oneder.herokuapp.com](https://capital-oneder.herokuapp.com/)